Is it true that everything starts most simply?

 We went inside again.
 At each notation or step we simply selected an object and divided the edges in half and connected those new vertices.
 Perfectly enclosed within the octahedron are six half-sized octahedrons in each of the six corners and eight half-sized tetrahedrons in each of the eight faces.

 Selecting either a tetrahedron or octahedron, it would seem that one could divide-by-2 or multiply-by-2 each of the edges without limit.
-If we take the Planck Length as a given, it is not possible at the smallest scale.
+But, if we take the Planck Length as the smallest unit of space, we have a limit.
+We have an infinitesimal starting point.

-And, if we take the measurements of the Sloan Digital Sky Survey (SDSS III), Baryon Oscillation Spectroscopic Survey (BOSS)3 as a given, there are also apparent limits within the large-scale universe — it is called the Observable Universe.
+And, if we take the measurements of the Sloan Digital Sky Survey (SDSS III), Baryon Oscillation Spectroscopic Survey (BOSS)3 as a given, there are also apparent limits within the large-scale universe — it is called the Observable Universe at its current expansion.

 Also, observe how the total number of tetrahedrons and octahedrons increases at each doubling.
 At the next doubling there are a total of 10 octahedrons and 24 tetrahedrons.
 On the third doubling, there are 84 octahedrons and 176 tetrahedrons, and then on the fourth, 680 octahedrons and 1376 tetrahedrons.
 On the fifth step within, there are 10944 tetrahedrons and 5456 octahedrons.

 The numbers become astronomically large within 101 steps.
 It is more aggressive than the base-2 exponential notation.
 Just think about all the classic stories around the wheat and chessboard 4 which, of course, is only 64 steps or notations.